 - 1 250 gram packet Scotch Finger biscuits

 - 1 teaspoon vanilla essence

 - 170 grams Kit Kat

 - Grease a slice tin (approx 28 x 18cm) and line with baking paper, leaving paper overhanging at sides to assist with removal of slice later.

 - Crush or blend biscuits to a bread crumb consistency.

 - Melt butter and stir through biscuit mixture to combine.

-- Pour biscuit mixture into a baking tray that's been greased and lined with baking paper.
+- Pour biscuit mixture into the slice tin.
 Spread evenly with the back of a spoon and then press down firmly with fingertips.

 - Place biscuit base in fridge to set.

 - Combine condensed milk, vanilla essence, chocolate (broken into pieces) and Kit Kat (broken into pieces and retaining two fingers for decorating) in a saucepan.